-Colour Coating is a continuous and highly automated industrial process of coating the substrate metal with a protective layer of paint.
-MCMIL produces superior quality colour coated products that combine the strength of the metal with the aesthetics of the paint while enhancing it's corrosion resistance at the same time.
-Advanced processing and coating techniques ensure that the coating adheres firmly to the base metal and does not peel off during roll forming, bending or any other process.
-A 'two coat-two bake' process that involves two steps of coating and baking after the sheet has undergone pre-treatment helps us ensure a superior quality product.
-MCMIL does colour coating on the following substrate metals:
+Colour Coating is a continuous, highly automated industrial process that applies a protective layer of paint to metal substrates.
+At MCMIL, we manufacture premium colour coated products that combine the strength of metal with the aesthetic appeal of paint, while significantly enhancing corrosion resistance.
+Our advanced processing and coating techniques ensure firm adhesion of the coating to the metal, preventing peeling during processes such as roll forming or bending.
+The 'two coat-two bake' method, involving two stages of coating and baking after thorough pre-treatment, guarantees a high-quality finish.